-To glorify God by fulfilling Christ’s Great Commission to go and make disciples in the spirit of Christ’s Great Commandment.
+To glorify God by fulfilling the Great Commission (Matthew 28:19-20) to go and make disciples in the spirit of the Great Commandment (Matthew 22:37-39).

 It is our desire for people by grace, through faith, to profess Jesus Christ as their Lord and Savior.
-We believe that worshiping Christ, walking with Christ, and working for Christ are the evidences of a disciple of Jesus Christ.
-We as a church are all about biblical, expository preaching, Christ-centered worship, powerful prayer, and the bold sharing of the good news of Jesus Christ.
+We believe in intentional discipleship through which believers in Jesus Christ are actively growing in their walk with the Lord and purposefully joining in in the community of the local church.
+We as a church are all about biblical, expository preaching, Christ-centered worship, fervent prayer, and the bold sharing of the Good News of Jesus Christ.

 We believe in the only true God (John 17:3), the Father, the Son, and the Holy Spirit (Matthew 28:19-20).
 He created all things (Revelation 4:11) and upholds all things by the Word of His power (Hebrews 1:3).
 In Him we live and move and have our being (Acts 17:28).
 He is a God of truth and without iniquity, just and right is He (Deuteronomy 32:4), and He shall judge the world (Psalm 9:8).